priyanshiranawat15/calorie-tracker-ai/readme.md

 1. Clone the repository: `git clone https://github.com/your-username/calorie-tracker.git`
 2. Install the dependencies: `pip install -r requirements.txt`

+## APIs
+- This project uses Google Gemini Vision PRO API to detect food items in the images.
+Click images on the go, gemini captures the food you eat and closely predict the amount of calories you have consumed.
+Furthur, you can follow up with your calorie tracker assistant if you have any queries or questions.
+- You can sign up for a free account and get your API key [here](https://www.geminiapi.com/).

 ## Usage

 1. Run the server: `python server.py`